Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 ## October release

-_Bioconductor_ 3.2 was release on October 14, consisting of 1104 software
+_Bioconductor_ 3.2 was released on October 14, consisting of 1104 software
 packages, 257 experiment data packages, and 917 annotation packages.
 There are 80 new software packages.